 From temple to terror

-It is also worth noting that the government was also losing ground on a lot of other planks like a sluggish economy, sky-rocketing unemployment
+It is also worth noting that the government was also losing ground on a lot of other planks like a sluggish economy, sky-rocketing unemployment an acute farmers’ crisis.

 The State’s response was blown way out of proportion by the Indian media, that left more lawmakers and civilians baying for blood.
-What’s more alarming is that fact that a large section of the demographic dividend seemed to care very less for the glaring lack of evidence of these strikes, or
+What’s more alarming is that fact that a large section of the demographic dividend seemed to care very less for the glaring lack of evidence of these strikes, or Prime Minister Narendra Modi did not make a call for peace the entire time, even when the country edged dangerously close to a war, or that his defense ministry failed to protect its troops better.

-Instead, manufactured hate and anger, chest-thumping, and the vocabulary of retribution has become a part of
+Instead, manufactured hate and anger, chest-thumping, and the vocabulary of retribution has become a part of discourse and is quite likely to determine the fate of the upcoming elections.
+We should have seen it coming, with the cow vigilantism, beef ban, hate speech and condonation of lynchings.

 Farmers have a bone to pick